gillescochez/jQuery.doTemplate/README.md

 ## jQuery.doTemplate

-$.doTemplate is a jQuery template plugin build around the high performance doT template engine (see credits section).
+$.doTemplate is a jQuery template plugin build around the high performance doT template engine, which explains the name.
 It provides similar features as the popular jquery.tmpl but aims to provide an API that is easier to use.
 Also it doesn't store templates for you, but as each template is an object that can be reuse you can easily cache them.
 That decision was made to unify the API as you can see below